 - The Republic Bar (a musically supportive pub in Hobart) – www.republicbar.com

-- Cygnet Folk Festival, Tasmania’s largest folk festival by far, www.cygnetfolkfestival.org on the second weekend in January, about an hour’s drive south of Hobart
+- Cygnet Folk Festival, Tasmania’s largest folk festival, www.cygnetfolkfestival.org on the second weekend in January, about an hour’s drive south of Hobart

-- Hobart Summer Festival and Taste of Tasmania – big commercial food and entertainment festival run by Hobart City Council.
+- Taste of Summer – big commercial food and entertainment festival run in Hobart (used to be the Taste of Tasmania, run by the City Council).
 Has several musical stages although music is not the main focus.
 This runs late December into January.
-See www.hobartsummerfestival.com.au
+See tasteofsummer.com.au.

 - Festivale in Launceston, www.festivale.com.au, February